The Peaceful Planning System

 Daily calendar/planner: ground-level view

-On your personal planner or wall calendar, pencil in the range of lesson or chapter numbers you hope to do each week or month.
+On your personal planner (here’s the planner I have used for years) or wall calendar, pencil in the range of lesson or chapter numbers you hope to do each week or month.
 I would suggest that planning four school days worth of lessons is probably realistic, even if you teach for five days.
 You are teaching children, not books, and it sometimes takes longer than a day to fully understand a concept or complete an assignment.

 Keep simple records